satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

    :alt:
 Figure X. Example of a metric for quantifying contributions over time.
-This is a screenshot of a ribbon chart visualization in GitHub of the history of code review, where each color indicates the width of a ribbon represents the “impact” during a week-long period.
+This is a screenshot of a ribbon chart visualization in GitHub of the history of code review, where each color indicates an individual reviewer and the width of a colored ribbon represents that individual’s “impact” during a week-long period.

 Discussion